HyperionGameTech/HyperionEngine/doc/Definitions.md

 > Note: The ID of a Object is not persistent across runs, meaning it is only valid for the lifetime of the application.

-### HypClass
+### `Class` (RTTI)
-A `HypClass` is a class that is registered with the engine's reflection system.
-It allows the engine to introspect the class and registered its registered methods and fields.
+A `Class` is an abstraction representing a type in the engine that derives from `ObjectBase`.
+It contains metadata about the type, such as its name, size, fields, methods, and inheritance hierarchy. `Class` is used for reflection, serialization, scripting, etc.

-All HypClasses must derive from `ObjectBase`.
+All types with a `Class` object must derive from `ObjectBase`.
 To register a class, you need to define it with the `HYP_CLASS()` macro at the top of the class definition.
 Additionally, the body of the class should include a `HYP_OBJECT_BODY(TheTypeName)` macro invocation to define the class's metadata.
 To register individual fields and methods, you can use the `HYP_FIELD()` and `HYP_METHOD()` macros respectively.

-> Note: After creating a new `HypClass`, you must run the build tool to generate the necessary reflection data.
+> Note: After adding a new type that should have a `Class` generated, you must run the build tool to generate the necessary reflection data.
 This is done by running the `RunHypBuildTool` script (or just reconfiguring CMake), which will parse the class definitions and generate the required metadata.

-Subclasses of `ObjectBase` must place a `HYP_CLASS()` macro invocation at the top of the class definition, as well as a `HYP_OBJECT_BODY(TheTypeName)` macro invocation to define the class's metadata.

 ### Handle
 A [`Handle`](../src/core/reflection/Handle.hpp) is a strong reference to a `Object`.
 Handles are used for resources like textures, meshes, and other assets that need to be released once they are no longer needed.
 Also see `WeakHandle` to use a weak reference to a `Object` rather than a strong reference.